-Belay and Lehmann (1972) were among the first researchers to try capture maintenance effort in a predictive model.
-This model clear the concept that if poor software development approach is used than the effort and costs can be increased exponentially and the person who develops that software is no longer available to perform the maintenance of the software.
+Belay and Lehmann (1972) were among the first researchers to try to capture maintenance effort in a predictive model.
+This model clear the concept that if poor software development approach is used then the effort and costs can be increased exponentially and the person who develops that software is no longer available to perform the maintenance of the software.
 Belady and Lehmann capture these effects in an equation:

 M = P + Ke(c-d)

 - M = The total maintenance effort expanded for a system.

 - P = It represents wholly productive efforts like analysis, evaluation, design, coding and testing.